The 2019 Ken Vincent Poetry Festival was a success!

 - It is a condition of entry that entrants grant City of Tea Tree Gully and North Eastern Writers Incorporated a non-exclusive, personal, perpetual, royalty free license to publish (print or electronic), broadcast, edit and adapt the entry for future promotion or publication.

 - It is entirely possible that no prize may be given in a category if the entries are not of a publishable standard.

 - The judge’s decision is final and no correspondence will be entered into.

-- All entrants are welcome to the award ceremony at the City of Tea Tree Gully Library on Wednesday 29 November, 6.30pm.
+- All entrants are welcome to the award ceremony at the Cafe Paradiso on Wednesday 20 November, 5pm.

 - The City of Tea Tree Gully and the North Eastern Writers Inc are not responsible or liable for any damage, theft, personal physical or psychological injury relating to, or resulting from your participation in this competition.